faezahahmadi/kaaryab-afghanistan/README.md

 # KaarYab Afghanistan

-**An opportunity finder platform helping Afghan youth discover jobs, internships, scholarships, online courses, training programs, and volunteer work — all in one place.**
+**An opportunity finder platform helping Afghan youth discover jobs, internships, scholarships, online courses, training programs, and volunteer work — all in one place.
+Note: All data is Mock data, so they are only for learning purpose.**
 ---

 ## 📖 Project Description